somanjit-sahoo/log-bot/README.md

 THE COMMAND HANDLER / SLASH COMMANDS HANDLER ARE BASED ON Reconlx's handler, Search for Reconlx on YT!

+The code is inside the DJS Bot folder!
 This code requires some external packages, so head over to packagae.json and install the packagaes under the dependencies!

 THIS CODE BELONGS TO ME WITH FULL RIGHTS!
 DON'T COPY AND PASTE THIS CODE ON YOUR NAME!!!